mosheragomaa/Customer-Behavior-Sales-Optimization/README.md

-# Hunter Egrocery Dataset Analysis
+# Hunter E-grocery Dataset Analysis

 ## Overview
 This project analyzes a supermarket dataset to gain insights into customer behavior and help market owners optimize their sales and profits.